Client-side form validation

 • pattern: Specifies a regular expression that defines a pattern the entered data needs to follow.

-If the data entered in a form field follows all of the rules specified by the above attributes, it is considered valid.
+If the data entered in a form field follows all of the rules specified by the attributes applied to the field, it is considered valid.
 If not, it is considered invalid.

 When an element is valid, the following things are true: